Brass Balls Award: Husband Sets Boundaries with Slacker Wife and Tells Her to Grow Up and Get a Job

 Over a year later, Jham’s wife finally figured out the money tree was not going to magically sprout new bills ever again and guess who just started a paying job 2 weeks ago?
 Sure, she’s resentful as hell about it, but welcome to the world of grown-up realities.

 Earl took Jham’s advice and ran with it in record time.
-Earl has given me his permission to share what transpired just over this past weekend.
-Here’s what happened:
+Earl has given me his permission to share what transpired just over this past weekend:

 I went home from work last Friday like I always do.
 Wife was going crazy because she was really behind on an order she’s been procrastinating about for 2 weeks.
 I talked to her several times during the last 2 weeks about getting started on the order instead of waiting until the last minute and that she should get her work done first and then play on Facebook.
 She would not listen and would only argue and fight that she knew what she was doing and I should get off her back.